rohityadavcloud/rohityadavcloud.github.io/_posts/2015-08-04-vmware-esxi-vcenter-on-kvm-cloudstack.markdown

 and ESXi shell on the host.

 For some reason, vCenter 5.5 on Windows Server 2008 R2 never worked for me; so I tried using the vCenter 5.5 ova appliance which worked for me.
-I was unable to upload/deploy the ova using the vSphere client, but made it work using ovftool:
+I also could not get the vSphere client to upload the ova to the ESXi host, but ovftool tool worked for me:

     $ ovftool --diskMode=thin --name=vCenter55 VMware-vCenter-Server-Appliance-5.5.0.10200-1891314_OVF10.ova vi://root@password:192.168.1.58/